SulaimanSayyed21/h446Alevel/h446Alevel.md

         Flag Creation:
         A flag (startTestButtonClicked) created to prevent
         multiple clicks during the test.
 It is set to true.
-      Enable Answer Buttons:
+      Enable  Buttons:
-        All AnswerButtons within accordions are enabled.
+        All Answer Buttons within accordions are enabled.
+        Submit button is also enabled
+        Didable dropdownLIst during the test
       Copy Arguments to Global Variables:
         Arguments passed are copied to use within this script.
       Check User Type: